Planetary health: Research paradigms and agenda

-Principles

-The Lancet Commission's report laid down the overarching principles guiding the idea of planetary health.
+The report laid down the overarching principles guiding the idea of planetary health.
 One is that human health depends on "flourishing natural systems and the wise stewardship of those natural systems".
-Human activities, such as energy generation and food production, have led to substantial global effect on the Earth's systems, prompting scientists to refer to the modern times as the anthropocene.
+Human activities, such as energy generation and food production, have led to substantial global effects on the Earth's systems, prompting scientists to refer to the modern times as the Anthropocene.

 A group of Earth system and environmental scientists led by Johan Rockström from the Stockholm Resilience Centre proposed the concept of nine planetary boundaries within which humanity can continue to develop and thrive for generations to come.
-According to a 2015 update, four of the planetary boundaries – climate change, biosphere integrity, biogeochemical flows, and land-system change – had already been exceeded.
+According to a 2024 update, six of the planetary boundaries – climate change, biosphere integrity, biogeochemical flows, land-system change, freshwater use, and novel entities-had already been exceeded.
+A seventh boundary, ocean acidification is approaching its threshold.

-The report concluded that urgent and transformative actions are needed to protect present and future generations.
+The Rockefeller Foundation–Lancet Commission on Planetary Health report concluded that urgent and transformative actions are needed to protect present and future generations.
 One important area which required immediate attention was the system of governance and organization of human knowledge, which was deemed inadequate to address the threats to planetary health.

 The report made several overarching recommendations.
 One was to improve governance to aid the integration of social, economic, and environmental policies and for the creation, synthesis, and application of interdisciplinary knowledge.
 The authors called for solutions based on the redefinition of prosperity to focus on the enhancement of quality of life and delivery of improved health for all, together with respect for the integrity of natural systems.